-The Master's Thesis is a document that describes a project carried out by the student.
-Style documentation for the Master's Thesis is available from the Graduate School website, http://grad.uconn.edu/.
+The Master's Thesis is a document that describes a project carried out by the student. documentation for the Master's Thesis is available from the Graduate School website, http://grad.uconn.edu/current/MSProg.html.
 Typically, this includes the following sections:

+- Title

+- Signed Approval Page

 - Abstract

 - Introduction

 - Methods

 - Results

 - Discussion

 - Conclusion

 - Appendix

 - List of conference or journal publications authored by the candidate in fulfillment of the publication requirement.